coto/coto.github.io/resume.md

 <div style="clear: both;">
 </div>
 <img src="/assets/coto.jpg" width="160" height="160" style="float: left; margin-right: 15px;"/> Hardware and Software Engineer, Diploma in Finance and Investments.
 I have work on different kind of technological projects.
 I like to translate non-technical into technical language and vice verza.
-I like Physics, Maths, programming and create high-demand technology infrastructures with simple user interfaces.
+Python, TypeScript, Physics, Maths, but mostly high-demand technology infrastructures with simple user interfaces.

 ## SKILFULNESS